Facebook will soon announce specific plans for its cryptocurrency, i.e., Libra crypto. What exactly does this mean for the crypto world?

 According to Andy Bryant, the chief operating officer for European trading – bitFlyer, Libra could convince people that there are “other ways” of storing value than other Fiat currencies than the US dollar or the euro use.

 Finally, he said: “If Libra crypto succeeds, I think it will be a big step forward for the entire cryptocurrency industry.”

 Why does Libra lose partners?

-The next Facebook crypto coin has lost another major partner.
+The next Facebook crypto coin has lost another significant partner.
 This time, Vodafone’s mobile operator leaves the scale.
-While private cryptocurrencies face problems due to government interference, central banks are gathering to explore the possibilities cryptocurrencies offered to the state.
+While private cryptocurrencies face problems due to government interference, central banks gather to explore the possibilities cryptocurrencies offered to the state.

 In 2019, VISA and MasterCard, the two strategic partners, broke away from the great Libra players.
 Vodafone is the latest in a series of global companies leaving Facebook.
 Speaking to Vodafone revealed the following:

 “From the outset, we argued that Vodafone’s goal is to really help people who can’t hold bank accounts and people who don’t want to use banks.
 We remain fully focused on achieving our goal, and we believe that we will succeed if we move our focus to the (mobile financial platform) M-Pesa.”

 M-Pesa is a relatively successful startup, which is especially popular in Eastern and Southern Africa.